tom-gehling/OOP_project/README.md

 BUG LIST (reported by in columns):
 ----------------------------------
 - When game starts, OCCASIONALLY before enemies appear, if you shoot, raises seg fault.
-(Gun)
+(Gun detected)
+- collision + check collision are the same (Game.hpp)
+- collide, offscreen still being made on Laser.hpp